 The National Spinal Cord Injury Statistical Center reports that around 17,700 new cases of spinal cord injuries (SCI) occur each year and approximately 288,000 people in the United States are living with a spinal cord injury.

-If you have suffered a spinal cord injury due to someone else’s negligence, the Great Falls spinal cord injury lawyers of Kovacich Snipes, P.C. have the experience you need.
-At Kovacich Snipes, P.C. we have worked for over 30 years to help Montana victims of spinal cord injuries get fair compensation.
+If you have suffered a spinal cord injury due to someone else’s negligence, the Great Falls spinal cord injury lawyers of Kovacich Snipes Johnson, P.C. have the experience you need.
+At Kovacich Snipes Johnson, P.C. we have worked for over 30 years to help Montana victims of spinal cord injuries get fair compensation.
 Victims require compensation to pay for expensive medical treatment and to recover lost wages.